-NCIP or the provider may terminate this agreement at any time for personal reasons or failure to comply with conditions of this Agreement.
-The provider is required to comply with any additional VFC requirements as the CDC or NCIP may from time to time impose.
-Upon termination, the provider must properly store, handle, and return all viable, unused NCIP vaccine within 30 calendar days of termination.
-Failure to comply with all VFC and NCIP requirements may result in suspension or termination from the program.
-Individuals and facilities on the "List of Excluded Individuals and Entities" published by the federal Department of Health and Human Services Office of the Inspector General ("exclusion list") are prohibited from participating in federally funded health care programs including the VFC Program.
+NCIP or the health director/provider may terminate this agreement at any time for personal reasons or failure to comply with conditions of this Agreement.
+The health director/provider is required to comply with any additional VFC requirements as the CDC or NCIP may from time to time impose.
+Upon termination, the health department must properly store, handle, and return all viable, unused NCIP vaccine within 30 calendar days of withdrawal.
+Failure to comply with all VFC and NCIP requirements may result in suspension from the program.
+Individuals and facilities on the "List of Excluded Individuals and Entities" published by the federal Department of Health and Human Services Office of the Inspector General are prohibited from participating in federally funded health care programs including the VFC Program.
 The provider represents it is not currently on the exclusion list and will immediately notify NCIP if placed on the exclusion list.

-I understand the terms of this agreement and agree to comply with this agreement and all applicable statutes, rules/regulations, and requirements.

-Provider's Signature (DO NOT USE A STAMP) Provider's Name (PRINT OR STAMP) Federal Tax ID
+i understand the terms of this agreeme ent and agi ee to comply with this agreement and an applicable statutes, rules, a nd requirements.
+Health Director's Signature (DO NOT USE A STAMP) Health Director's Name (PRINT OR STAMP) Federal Tax ID Date INSTRUCTIONS